AllenRayC/Crime-and-Schools-in-New-York/README.md

 Process and aggregate census data
 Clean up and format NYC api data
-Perform data analysis / comparison to answer each of the four questions Create 6-8 visualizations of the data
-Create write-up summarizing our findings.
+Perform data analysis / comparison to answer each of the four questions Create 6-8 visualizations of the data (perhaps try additional visualization techniques) Create write-up summarizing our findings.
 Develop project presentation
 Present project results to class